Robert J. Keller

-Robert J. Keller was a member of the Wisconsin State Assembly.
+Robert J. Keller (November 9, 1893 – December 6, 1944) was a member of the Wisconsin State Assembly.

 Biography

 Keller was born on November 9, 1893, in Baraboo, Wisconsin.
+He attended Marquette University.

 During World War I, he served with the 29th Infantry Division of the United States Army.

 Political career

 Keller was a member of the Assembly during the 1929 and 1931 sessions.
 Additionally, he was Clerk and Attorney of the Village of Sauk City, Wisconsin.

+Personal life and death

+Keller married Ramona Hartig in 1933; she preceded him in death.
+They had three children.

+Keller died on December 6, 1944, of a heart attack at a veterans hospital near Madison, Wisconsin.